johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 - For information on how to find the log that's generated automatically when an installation error occurs, see [Log installation issues](/defender-endpoint/linux-resources#log-installation-issues).

-- For information about common installation issues, see Installation issues.
+- For information about common installation issues, see [Installation issues](/defender-endpoint/linux-support-install).

-- If the health of the device is false, see Defender for Endpoint agent health issues.
+- If the health of the device is false, see [Investigate agent health issues](health-status.md).

-- For product performance issues, see Troubleshoot performance issues.
+- For product performance issues, see [Troubleshoot performance issues for Microsoft Defender for Endpoint on Linux](linux-support-perf.md).

-- For proxy and connectivity issues, see Troubleshoot cloud connectivity issues.
+- For proxy and connectivity issues, see [Troubleshoot cloud connectivity issues for Microsoft Defender for Endpoint on Linux](linux-support-connectivity.md).

 - To get support from Microsoft, open a support ticket, and provide the log files created by using the client analyzer.